-In generally, ERP software covers all key business areas such as procurement, development, inventory management, marketing, sales & distribution, logistic, finance, and human resources (HR).
-SAP was one of the first organizations to develop modern business management applications overtime periods, the ERP system has also added new applications and modules that support daily business functions & supply chain management.
+In general, enterprise resource planning software covers all key business areas such as procurement, development, inventory management, marketing, sales & distribution, logistics, finance, and human resources (HR).
+SAP was one of the first organizations to develop modern business management applications.
+Over time, the enterprise resource planning system has also added new applications and modules that support daily business functions & supply chain management.

 Initially, in-house application software was developed.
-To keep this in-house software established, the company needed a team of experts – who were costly to retain.
+To keep this in-house software established, the company needed a team of experts—who were costly to retain.
 It gave way to the outsourcing of software development projects.
 Outsourcing gave rise to over-reliance on third parties.
-This also created a situation in which many third-party apps existed, and it grew …
+This also created a situation in which many third-party apps existed, and grew.

 There was a gross lack of integration between the different application software.
-Thus, instead of buying best-in-class solutions for Material Management, Marketing & Sales, Accounting, Human Resources and Planning, it was necessary to have a single-window solution or a single package solution that would address all different business processes and offer the advantage of being fully integrated.
-Enterprise Resource Planning provided an integrated single-window solution to meet the business needs
+Thus, instead of buying best-in-class solutions for Material Management, Marketing & Sales, Accounting, Human Resources, and Planning, it was necessary to have a single-window solution or a single package solution that would address all different business processes and offer the advantage of being fully integrated.
+Enterprise Resource Planning provides an integrated single-window solution to meet the business’s needs.

 Why ERP is needed

-The main objective of the ERP system is to increase the organizational efficiency of the organization by managing and improving the use of company resources.
-Improving and/or reducing the amount of resources needed without sacrificing quality and performance are key to improving business growth and profitability effectively.
-ERP systems typically cover all aspects of business operations and communications:
+The main objective of the enterprise management system is to increase the organizational efficiency of the organization by managing and improving the use of company resources.
+Improving and/or reducing the number of resources needed without sacrificing quality and performance are key to improving business growth and profitability.
+Systems typically cover all aspects of business operations and communications:

-- An integrated system across all business function
+- An integrated system across all business functions.

-- Single & common database for consistent information
+- single and common database for consistent information.

-- On-premise, cloud-hosted, or SaaS deployment, Responds to changing market
+- On-premise, cloud-hosted, or SaaS deployment responds to changing market conditions.

 Evolution of ERP

-MRP: ERP started with Material Requirement Planning ( MRP).
-MRP was responsible for the two basic functions of Materials Management and Inventory Management and generally catered to a manufacturing organisation.
+MRP: started with Material Requirement Planning ( MRP).
+MRP was responsible for the two basic functions of materials management and inventory management and generally catered to a manufacturing organization.

 MRP-II: The upgrade to MRP was MRP-II.
 MRP-II, together with Materials Management and Inventory Management, provided for production planning.